IES-Org/ies/ACKNOWLEDGEMENTS.md

 For a list of individual contributors who have made direct commits to this repository, see
 GitHub’s auto-generated contributor insights: [Contributors](https://github.com/IES-Org/ies/graphs/contributors).

+This work builds upon an IES repository originally released by DSTL.
+For access to the original contributors and development history, please see the public archive available at https://github.com/dstl/IES4/graphs/contributors.

 ---

 **Note:** This acknowledgment does not confer any legal rights, ownership, or imply ongoing involvement by any of the named organisations or individuals.